This page contains:

 First Names From the World Over:

 Do you struggle to find names for your characters?
 Or maybe you’re seeking a name for your newborn?
 In either case, this link will take you to a PDF document listing 10,000+ first names from all over the world.
-I’ve collected these over the years and present it here so that others can benefit from the compilation.
+I’ve collected these over the years and present it here so others can benefit from the compilation.
 Names are listed alphabetically, in two separate lists.
 The males are in blue and females in red, and in each document non-gender names are shown in black.
 Where possible, I’ve included the country (or countries) of origin.
 Download and enjoy.
 Use it as you will.
 But, if you decide to share the document, please link it back to my website. https://stuartaken.net/writer-resources/ Thank you.
 And, if you’d like to help me keep tis site going with its resources, please consider clicking the green ‘Buy me a coffee’ link at the right of any tabbbed page.
 It’ll cost you no more than around £3 and helps me fund this site.
 Thank you.
 Click here for the Female Names.
 And here for the Male Names.

 Short fiction submissions;

 Duotrope is a site that provides links to over 5,400 journals, online, print, or both.
 They also provide a story tracker so that you know exactly where each of your stories is and what stage in the submission/publication process it has reached.
-Current costs are $50 or £35.00 per year and this is good value for money.
+Current costs are $50 or £35.00 per year, and this is good value for money.
 You can try out the site with a free trial for 7 days.
-It’ll give you time to understand how the site works and whether it’s for you.
+It’ll give you time to understand how it works and whether it’s for you.

 Society of Authors (UK)